opalj/JCG/jvm_interaction_expressions/README.md

   - ExpressionEvaluator
 4. Registering a Thread with a run method via addShutdownHook.
   - ExpressionEvaluator
-5. Run method of a class implementing Runnable.
+5. Run method of a class implementing Runnable used in the app.
+  - Thread in ExpressionEvaluator
+6. Run method of a class implementing Runnable not used in the app.
-  - TODO
+  - AltConstant